SIMON LEVY

 THE ADVERTISER 5 Stars! - "PITHY, POLITICAL, DARK HUMOUR - Simon Levy's play based on Eliot Weinberger's essay arrives in Adelaide with a delicious Australian touch.
 IT'S FAST, FIERY, PITHY AND DRENCHED IN FEROCIOUS IRONY - an up-to-date litany of the spurious justifications the world has endured about the war on Iraq.
 In her directorial debut, Martha Lott presents a tight, professional production.
 The cast sits on a series of television sets in front of a big screen and on top of a brilliant newspaper floor.
 It's all focus and timing as they machinegun their reportage . . .
 IT'S A SNAZZY AGITPROP SHOW, DESTINED TO BE A FRINGE HIT."

 THE ADVERTISER - "In a Fringe program awash with tired and decidedly unfunny comedians, it's refreshing to see A THEATRE PIECE OF THE QUALITY AND POWER of "What I heard about Iraq".
 I am certain none in the large audience last night allowed their attention to wander for even a second so much had this production to say.
 There is no room - even for Howard supporters - to hide.
-For my money, "What I heard about Iraq" is sure to be AMONG THE BEST OF THIS YEAR'S STAND-ALONE FRINGE FESTIVAL!"
+For my money, "What I Heard About Iraq" is sure to be AMONG THE BEST OF THIS YEAR'S STAND-ALONE FRINGE FESTIVAL!"

 Edinburgh Fringe Festival Production (2006):